gaelrenoux/tranzactio/README.md

 ### Running the transaction (or using auto-commit)

-The `Database` module from the same library-specific package provides the method needed to run the queries.
+The `Database` module (from the same package as `tzio`) contains the methods needed to provide the `Connection` and run the transactions.

 Here are some examples with Doobie.
 The code for Anorm is identical, except it has a different import: `io.github.gaelrenoux.tranzactio.anorm._` instead of `io.github.gaelrenoux.tranzactio.doobie._`.